-5 done right: Mixing eras
+5 done right: Mixing old and new

 In this series, I will pull together 5 images that give us insight into a certain styling topic that deserves a little analysis and explanation.
 First up... mixing eras!

 This is a very clever approach to mixing old and new.
 While the pieces themselves maaaaaay not be antique, the world conjured here is not entirely modern.
-The content of the artwork, with it's sense of ruffled romance, hints at a bygone era but the simple gold frame modernises the piece.
-The clean lines of the fresh white cabinet and the midcentury pendant light contrast sharply with a wall paper design that would be quite fussy in a head to toe antique setting.
+The content of the artwork, with its sense of ruffled romance, hints at a bygone era but the simple gold frame modernises the piece.
+The clean lines of the fresh white cabinet and the midcentury pendant light contrast sharply with a wallpaper design that would be quite fussy in a head to toe antique setting.
 The detailed pattern associated with the Victorian era and the sedate shade of green is the perfect backdrop for the simplified forms and warm metallic details in the space.

-This room would instantly feel like a pre-mid century space if the sculptural coffee table and the contemporary artwork were removed.
-The addition of just those two pieces shakes this space up completely and the result is an unexpected but oh-so-right mash up of old and new.
+This room would feel like a pre-mid century space if the sculptural coffee table and the contemporary artwork were removed.
+The addition of those two pieces shakes this space up completely and the result is an unexpected but oh-so-right mash-up of old and new.
 The glossy gold coffee table matches the lushness of the green velvet sofa and the curves in both pieces play together nicely.
-The green of the velvet sofa is key, acting as an anchor for the colour palette of the artwork (blue and green should always be seen!) and the simple but beautiful sheer curtains further uncomplicate the gathering of things.
+The green of the velvet sofa is key, acting as an anchor for the colour palette of the artwork (blue and green should always be seen!), and the simple but beautiful sheer curtains further uncomplicate the gathering of things.
 And don't forget, books will always make a room feel considered and complete, no matter the decorating era.